binarygraka/master-thesis-template/README.md

 # Building your thesis

-## Using Texmaker on Windows
+## Using MiKTeX and Texmaker on Windows

 Install `MiKTeX` as usual.
 The recommended editor is `Texmaker`.

-If the `MiKTeX >= 2.9` is installed, Biber is automatically included.
+If `MiKTeX >= 2.9` is installed, Biber is automatically included.
 To use Biber instead of BibTex with Texmaker, go to "Optionen" --> "Texmaker konfigurieren" and replace the content at the line "Bib(la)tex" with the following:

 ```
 biber %